artetism/artetism/README.md

  \
                not super active... i dont understand alot of pt vocab!!!\
-              also i am a huge lonepi fan.. alot of my cosplays are of her [ocs](https://pbs.twimg.com/profile_banners/1272193349554810887/1770654442/1080x360) cant link in colored text but refer to [this](https://rentry.co/ezfg) for my special interests
+              also i am a huge lonepi fan.. alot of my cosplays are of her [ocs](https://pbs.twimg.com/profile_banners/1272193349554810887/1770654442/1080x360) cant link in colored text but refer to [this](https://rentry.co/ezfg) for my special interests also also also [look at my art pretty please](rentry.co/eesti) that rentry is wip it looks rlly bad rn im sorry